adam-p/yesterday-i-learned/random.md

 1. [The only fool-proof way to install nodejs and npm][stackoverflow 7] on ubuntu 12.04
 1. To make a plain text HTTP request with passwords containing stupid characters, do this: `http://'user:pass'@hello.ca`
 1. `Ctrl+_` gets you the line number dialog in nano/pico.
-1. "Trail braking" is releasing the brake when you are half-way into a turn (whose point is called the [apex][wikipedia 8]))
-1. [Chicanes][wikipedia 9] are two 90-degree turns designed to slow you down.
 1. You idiot...!
 VLC's shortcuts don't need modifier keys! `n` and `p` already control the playback!
 1. [Living by yourself][reddit 2]
 1. [The Carcinogenic Prototype][hedges]: a prototype that the higher-ups love so much that it needs to grow fast, go wrong, and affect other systems (carcinogenic thus), all while the engineers had told and forewarned of this happening.